the riverwalk in san antonio, texas, lined with al fresco umbrella tables along the left bank.

 I love the word “free,” don’t you?
 The way it rolls off your tongue, glides into the air, and makes your frugal heart go pitter-patter.
 Okay, maybe that last bit is just me.
 Still, why spend money when you don’t have to?
 Accelerate your savings or save it for something extra special.
 These fantastic and frugal adventures are among the best things to do in San Antonio Downtown.
-And if you’re planning a road trip, and look for more ways to travel cheap and save along the way.
+And if you’re planning a road trip, look for more ways to travel cheap and save along the way.

 Frugal travel tip: Are you flying instead of driving?
 If so, then take advantage of rewards programs like Air Canada’s Aeroplan, among others, to save big on flights.
 Remember, ladies, those points add up fast when you’re hopping from city to city!

-Stroll the River Walk
+What to Do at the River Walk

 This picturesque trail also has many shaded areas where you can pull up and take a breather for a minute.
 You’ll also have boat traffic and lots of opportunities for people-watching if that’s what you’re looking for.
 And that’s not even all.